Rapptz/discord.py/docs/api.rst

     Called when a guild becomes available or unavailable.
 The guild must have existed in the :attr:`Client.guilds` cache.

-    This requires :attr:`Intents.emojis` to be enabled.
+    This requires :attr:`Intents.guilds` to be enabled.

     :param guild: The :class:`Guild` that has changed availability.